JessicaQND/cits5502/research/plan.md

 ### Therac-25: Will history repeat itself?

+* Aims
+  * To outline what happened in the case of Therac-25, and how partly a failure in good software processes caused the incident
+  * To outline what changes in medical device software processes were made post Therac-25 to prevent recurrences
+  * To determine if those processes have actually reduced deaths and injuries from medical device software defects
+* Definitions, Terminology, Scope
+  * Medical device software: Embedded software used to run medical devices
+  * Scope: Medical software processes
+* Constraints on study
+  * Restricting discussion to linear accelerators from Therac-25 to the present day
+* Assumptions made
+  * Software processes have improved medical device software quality
+* Literature review
+  * TODO

 * What went wrong from a software process level?
   * Software of Unknown Pedigree
     * Assumption that software had been tested, but it hadn't in a software only safeguards machine